-- 1. The minor segment is worth 45 credits for full-time Bachelor's programmes and 15 credits for the three-year Bachelor's programmes.
+- 1. The minor segment is worth 30 credits for the three-year IDE programme.
 The purpose of the minor segment is to broaden and deepen the professional competencies applicable to the major programme. - 2.
 The periods reserved for the minor segment are stated in Appendix 2.
-The minors and electives organised by the programme IFMC, Finance & Control and Accountancy are listed in Appendix 2. - 3.
-The minor segment may be filled in within or outside of the programme as follows: - a. minors within our own or from another programme/ faculty/ (accredited) institution for higher education (in the Netherlands and abroad), - b. a work placement (in The Netherlands and abroad), - c. electives, i.e. - 1° electives held at THUAS, - 2° electives at another higher education institution, - d. major units of study given by another programme, whether or not at THUAS, - e. special tasks. - 4.
-The minors and electives in which the student may enrol without requiring individual assessment by the Exam Board are stated in the list published on the Student Portal. - 5.
-The student must submit a request to the Exam Board at least 15 days prior to the commencement of the relevant minor or elective in the following cases: - a. if the student wishes to follow a minor or elective at THUAS or externally which is not included in the list referred to in paragraph 4: - b. if the student wishes to request exemption from components in the minor segment based on past results achieved in another programme.
+The minors and electives organised by the programme in Industrial Design Engineering are listed in Appendix 2. - 3.
+The minor segment may be filled in within or outside of the programme as follows: - a. minors within our own or from another programme/ faculty/ (accredited) institution for higher education (in the Netherlands and abroad), - b. a work placement (in The Netherlands and abroad), - electives within our own or from another accredited programme/ faculty/ institution for higher education, - d. major units of study given by another programme, whether or not at THUAS, - e. special tasks. - 4.
+The minors and electives for which the Exam Board has given its approval beforehand are stated in the list published on the Student Portal. - 5.
+The student must submit a request to the Exam Board at least 15 days prior to the commencement of the relevant minor or elective in the following cases: - a. if the student wishes to follow a minor or elective at THUAS or externally which is not included in the list referred to in paragraph 4; - b. if the student wishes to request exemption from components in the minor segment based on past results achieved in another programme.

-The minor may not overlap with the major and must be at least at a university of applied sciences level
+The minor may not overlap with the major and must be at least at a university of applied sciences level.

-- 6. If the student performs special tasks as part of the elective as referred to in Article 3.3(3)(e), 3 credits will be awarded if the assessment is satisfactory, to the extent the following conditions have been met: - a. the student plays an active role on the relevant committee, and where applicable attends at least 80% of the committee meetings;

-- b. the student must write a report on the activities he has performed as part of his special role, including timekeeping records, and will send it to either the Exam Board or an examiner designated by the Exam Board before the end of the relevant academic year; - c. the student does not receive any financial compensation or financial assistance from the Profiling Fund for his committee membership. - 7.
+- 6. If the student performs special tasks as part of the elective as referred to in Article 3.3(3)(e), 3 credits will be awarded if the assessment is satisfactory, to the extent the following conditions have been met: - a. the student plays an active role on the relevant committee, and attends at least 80% of the committee meetings; - b. the student must write a report on the activities he has performed as part of his special role, including timekeeping records, and will send it to either the Exam Board or an examiner designated by the Exam Board before the end of the relevant academic year; - c. the student does not receive any financial compensation or financial assistance from the Profiling Fund for his committee membership. - 7.
 If the student uses a work placement abroad in line with THUAS minor-policy as referred to in Article 3.3(3)(b) as an elective, he must report in detail on his activities.
 The Exam Board will determine the manner of reporting.